kognise/stalker/README.md

 Stalkerd (desktop daemon) needs a `.password` file to compile, which Rust embeds in the binary.
 Don't share the binary!
 I made this technical decision because I'm lazy.

+The browser extension is quite cursed.
+If it doesn't work, you'll have to open the dev console; the error message should explain how to set the password.

 Stalkerd is not cross-platform yet, only supports macOS.